Not sure what to do in Flores, Guatemala? Worry not, we are here to help.

 From the tour agency at Los Amigos, it costs 200Q for a sunset tour (including a tour guide).
 If you want just the transportation, it costs 170Q (at the time of writing).
 Note that there is an additional 80Q entrance fee to the Yaxha ruins.

-If you were to ask us what our favorite thing to do in Flores Guatemala was, it would be visiting Jorge’s, Rope Swing.
-Located a short 15-minute boat ride (via a small boat owned by the owners of Jorge’s Rope Swing) from Flores island, Jorge’s Rope Swing is a must-see on any Flores trip.
+If you were to ask us what our favorite thing to do in Flores Guatemala was, it would be visiting Jorge’s Rope Swing.
+Located a short 15-minute boat ride from Flores island, it is a must-see place on any Flores visit.

 Getting to Jorge’s Rope Swing was a lot simpler than we thought.
-You can either inform your accommodation that you want to visit Jorge’s Rope Swing and they will arrange transport for you or walk around the perimeter of Flores Island and speak with one of the boatmen.
+You can either inform your accommodation that you want to visit the Rope Swing and they will arrange transport directly with Jorge’s family, or you can walk around the perimeter of Flores Island and speak with one of the boatmen.

 Tikal Ruins is not just the biggest attraction in Flores, but one of the best things to do in Guatemala.
 Historians believe that there are over 3,000 historical buildings inside Tikal National Park.
 That isn’t surprising, considering the fact that Tikal was a Maya superpower.
 Its wealth made Tikal the beating heart of the Maya civilization.

-Surely you will be impressed by the historical significance of Tikal Ruins, but there s more than history here.
-Tikal Ruins is located deep inside the rainforest region of the Peten Department.
+Surely you will be impressed by the historical significance of Tikal Ruins, but there’s more than history here.
+This famous Mayan ruin is located deep inside the rainforest region of the Peten Department.
 As a result, you might encounter a wide variety of wildlife here on your visit.

 Though definitely not as much wildlife as Yaxha Ruins, you will encounter your fair share of monkeys, birds, and maybe even spiders!
 The tour guys said they have encountered several jaguars inside the park as well!

-Tours for Tikal day visits are priced at around 170Q, which only includes transport and guide.
-Because visiting Tikal Ruins is so complicated, we recommend you to book a Tikal tour online instead of in person.
+Tours for Tikal day visits are priced at around 170Q, which only includes transport and a guide.
+Because visiting Tikal Ruins is so complicated, we recommend you to book a Tikal tour online.

-Mirador Del Rey Canek is definitely the best place to soak in all of Flores’ beauty!
+Mirador Del Rey Canek is definitely the best place in Flores to soak in all of its beauty!

-How To Get To El Mirador Del Canek & How Much Does It Cost?
+- How To Get To El Mirador Del Rey Canek & How Much Does It Cost?